dragonfi/resume/resume.markdown

 # Work experience

+* 2014- Open Source Developer as a Freelancer
-* 2012- Software Engineer at Nokia Solutions and Networks
+* 2012-2014 Software Engineer at Nokia Solutions and Networks
 * 2011  Remote work experience, created website for <http://www.manna.sk>
 * 2010  Physics tutoring as a student at Science University of Pécs